 Get the registers read by this operand.

-regsRead Has the registers read inserted into it
+The registers read are inserted into regsRead.

-void getWriteSet (std::set< RegisterAST::Ptr > & regsWritten) const regs Written Has the registers written inserted into it bool isRead (Expression::Ptr candidate) const bool isWritten (Expression::Ptr candidate) const
+void getWriteSet(std::set<RegisterAST::Ptr> & regsWritten) const bool isRead() const bool isWritten() const

 Get the registers written by this operand.
+The registers written are inserted into ${\tt regsWritten}$.